 ├── checkpoint

-├── single_piece_info.obarc // Records the metadata of the Piece
+├── single_piece_info.obarc // Records the metadata of the current Piece

-├── tenant_archive_piece_infos.obarc // Records the metadata of all frozen Pieces before the current Piece
+├── tenant_archive_piece_infos.obarc // Records the metadata of all frozen Pieces in the current tenant

 ├── file_info.obarc // List of all log stream files